-Celebrating different Valentine's Day traditions around the world
+Valentine’s Day traditions in the Netherlands and around the world

 Many know Valentine’s Day as a trend that flew over from the US, which mainly involves exchanging cards, flowers, chocolates and other gifts with your partner, or perhaps approaching your secret crush and finally making your feelings known to them.

-While this is generally spot-on, as the modern Valentine’s Day tradition is quite young, many countries have managed to make the day their own by adding little personal touches and following existing traditions from their own cultures - here are some of the different ways the romantic holiday is celebrated around the world.
+While this is generally spot-on, as the modern Valentine’s Day tradition is quite young, many countries have managed to make the day their own by adding little personal touches and following existing traditions from their own cultures.
+Here’s a quick dive into the origins of this romantic holiday and an overview of some of the different ways it is celebrated around the world.

 These days, the Netherlands roughly copies the American example of Valentine’s Day, and it is not a very popular occasion.
 In attempts to make the date gain popularity around the 70s, it was promoted with a somewhat different identity.